 Dear Bedford City Schools Community,

-We are committed to making a difference, one student at a time, and will engage in best practices for our students to ensure their academic success in the Bedford City Schools.
-We appreciate your continued support and I look forward to meeting these new challenges with you.
+We are committed to making a difference one student at a time, and we will continue to engage in best practices to ensure the success of all students in the Bedford City Schools.
+We appreciate your continued support.

 Sherman C. Micsak